-The Academic Calendar is published twice annually - once in February and once in June.
+The Academic Calendar is published twice annually - once in February and once in May/June.
 Approved changes to the Academic Calendar will appear in the published version of the Calendar only after the publication date that follows the Senate meeting at which the proposal was approved.
 See Section 12: Academic Calendar for more information on the Calendar proofreading and publication process.

-Proposals may be submitted to the Vancouver Senate Curriculum Committee only by the chair of a Faculty curriculum committee (or equivalent) after Faculty-level approval has been granted.
+Proposals may be submitted to the Vancouver Senate Curriculum Committee only after Faculty-level approval has been granted.

 Faculties are asked to generate a curriculum report that incorporates all Faculty-approved undergraduate proposals into one package and all Faculty-approved graduate proposals into another package.
-For ease of consideration, such reports should be divided into two sections, one for each type of proposal (i.e., Category 1 new and changed courses, and Category 1 changed programs) and further divided by internal unit (e.g., school, department).
+For ease of consideration, such reports should be divided into two sections, one for each type of proposal (i.e. Category 1 new and changed courses and Category 1 changed programs) and further divided by internal unit (e.g. school, department).